 What is the New York Adult Survivors Act?New York’s Adult Survivors Act is now law!
 The Adult Survivors Act was signed into law on May 24, 2022.
 Beginning six months after creating the law, on or about November 24, 2022, adult survivors of sexual assault will be able to sue their abusers for a one-year period ending on or about November 23, 2023.

-When and if enacted the Adult Survivors Act will extend the short statute of limitations for survivors of adult sexual abuse who want to sue their sexual abusers.
-When passed into law the Adult Survivors Act will allow victims of adult sexual abuse one year to file a lawsuit.
+New York’s Adult Survivors Act extends the short statute of limitations for survivors of adult sexual abuse who want to sue their sexual abusers after the statute of limitations expired.
+The Adult Survivors Act allows victims of adult sexual abuse one year to file a lawsuit.
 The one-year revival is similar to the Child Victims Act (which was extended for a second year due to COVID-19).
 Lawsuits filed under the Adult Survivors Act can be pursued against the person who committed the sexual assault as well as the person’s employer, when those facts apply.

 Prior to Adult Survivors Act, victims who were at least 18 years old at the time of a sexual assault usually had only one year to file a lawsuit.
 If a person who was less than 18 years old was the victim of sexual abuse or sexual assault, then the Child Victims Act applies.

 The Adult Survivors Act recognizes that New York’s current statutes of limitations for adult victims of sexual assault did not allow enough time for victims to pursue justice.
-Under the Adult Survivors Act, survivors will have one year from the date of passage to pursue a lawsuit against the person who committed the sexual assault and/or any institution.
+The types of sexual assault that fall under New York’s Adult Survivors Act include approximately 20 crimes that are listed in New York’s Penal Law under sex crimes in addition to crimes of incest.

 NY Adult Survivors Act Eligible Crimes